Semi-Structured Interviews: Configuration and Best Practices

 - Listens to the participant's full response

-- If the response is brief or surface-level, the AI asks the probing follow-up
+- If the response is brief or surface-level, the AI draws probes to explore further

-- If the response already addresses the probe's topic, the AI skips it
+- If the response already addresses a probe's topic, the AI skips it

 - Gives a brief acknowledgment and transitions to the next question